 As you'll see in the discussion that follows, there are notable differences in how various states treat a signature by mark.
 It’s always important to consult your state’s laws, rules and official guidelines before notarizing a signature by mark.

-Arizona, ArkansasCalifornia, Illinois, and Oklahoma (for real estate conveyed or encumbered specifically in Oklahoma's case) limit the use of signatures by mark to persons who lack the ability to sign their name or who have a physical impairment or other condition that prevents it.
+ArkansasCalifornia, Illinois, and Oklahoma (for real estate conveyed or encumbered specifically in Oklahoma’s case) limit the use of signatures by mark to persons who lack the ability to sign their name or who have a physical impairment or other condition that prevents it.

 Massachusetts, North Carolina and Nebraska specify the types of notarial acts that must be performed on a signature by mark (acknowledgments and jurats are universally identified, and other acts depending upon the law of the state).
-Florida has statutory acknowledgment and jurat certificate forms for use when a Notary notarizes a mark.
-Illinois has an acknowledgment certificate for an individual who cannot write their name.
-Hawaii simply says the notarial certificate for a signature by mark should reflect that the individual signed with a mark.

 When notarizing a signature by mark, several states require one or more additional witnesses to be present when the mark is made.
 It is a common practice to have one of the witnesses print the signer's name next to the mark on the document, and the witnesses may be required to sign the Notary’s journal entry.

 Another question comes up: in the states that require a witness, can a Notary serve as a witness and also notarize the mark?
 Some states require the witnesses to have no interest in the document and others do not provide specific guidance on this issue.
-Unless your state specifically says Notaries may also act as a witness to a signature by mark, Notaries should not also serve as a signature by mark witness.
+Unless your state specifically says Notaries may also act as a witness to a signature by mark, Notaries should not also serve as a signature by mark witnesses.

-David Thun is an Associate Editor at the National Notary Association.
+David Thun is the Editorial Manager the National Notary Association.

 View All: Best Practices

-73 Comments
+136 Comments

 Add your comment